 Along with the miniature bass ports HyperX have added to the design, the dual-chamber tech makes the Cloud Alpha sound more like an open-back headset than the traditional closed-back operating principle.
 But you’re not going to get any audio leakage from the HyperX Cloud Alpha either.
 In fact, the passive noise cancelling is some of the best I’ve used, capable of sealing me off from the accursed frivolity and happiness that’s all-pervasive in the PCGamesN office.
 Pfft, young ‘uns…

-The dual-chamber driver design is the key to the HyperX Cloud Alpha’s crisp, detailed audio, delivering a tonal separation I’ve not heard in any headset that costs less than $400.
+The dual-chamber driver design is the key to the HyperX Cloud Alpha’s crisp, detailed audio, delivering a tonal separation I’ve not heard in the best gaming headsets that costs less than $400.
 Even my beloved QPad QH-1339s have been left on the shelf now the HyperX Cloud Alpha has arrived, and my Oppo PM-3s remain tethered to my HRA music player instead of my PC.

 As well as offering pinpoint audio clarity, that separation also means the Cloud Alpha headset never feels oppressive, even over an extended play session.
 Partly that’s down to the excellent design hangover from the original Clouds, but mostly it’s because the sound never feels like it’s being fired directly at your ears.
 The soundscape they generate is impressively broad and feels more remote than the closed-back headset should be able to offer.